Insert information from the Address Book into Word

 Company

-Street (includes number, and may be more than one line)
+Street (includes the number, and possibly is more than one line)

 City